Language: EN

 print(front_element)

-In the previous examples, it is shown how to create a queue using the data structures provided by each programming language.
+The previous examples show how to create a queue using the data structures provided by each programming language.
 Insertion, deletion, and access to the front element of the queue are performed.

 Efficiency

-The efficiency of a QUEUE will depend on how it has been implemented internally.
-But, let’s consider that it has been implemented “well”.
+The efficiency of a QUEUE will depend on how it has been implemented internally (but, let’s consider it has been implemented “well”).

-In this case, reading and removing elements in a queue are done in constant time O(1), since it accesses the first element of the queue.
+In this case, reading and removing elements from a queue are done in constant time O(1), as the first element of the queue is accessed.

 Insertion in a queue is also efficient, as it is added to the end of the queue in constant time O(1).